 Enzymes are highly specialized complex proteins that aid chemical changes in every part of the body.
-For example, they help break down food so your body can use it effectively, and they help your blood clot.
-They’re present in every organ and cell in your body.
-Your body needs enzymes to function properly.
+For example, they help break down food so your body can use it effectively.
+They also help your blood clot.
+And they’re present in every organ and cell in your body.
+Enzymes are necessary for your body to function properly.

-The CPK isoenzyme test measures the creatine phosphokinase (CPK) in the blood.
+The CPK isoenzymes test measures the creatine phosphokinase (CPK) in the blood.
 CPK enzymes are in the heart, brain, and skeletal muscles.
+Normal CPK levels vary by age, gender, and race.

 CPK-1 resides mostly in the brain and lungs.
 Increased levels of CPK-1 can be due to: